-SEO is a broad spectrum that involves lots of components coming together.
+SEO is a broad spectrum that involves lots of elements coming together.
 Whether that’s link building, collecting reviews, or maintaining an active social media presence, Search Engine Optimisation is not just about what you do on your website.

-One element of the SEO family that can be overlooked is PR.
+One element of SEO that can be overlooked is PR.
 Though often hard to quantify, SEO PR can be a lucrative area for boosting your search engine rankings.
 Let’s take a look at why.